ppy/osu-wiki/wiki/Gameplay/en.md

 *Main page: [Notelock](/wiki/Gameplay/Judgement/Notelock)*

 **Notelock** is where interaction with one hit object is *locked* behind interaction with another.
-Normally notelock plays a barely noticable but positive role, preventing players from missing parts of a beatmap, or on higher and faster difficulties, from losing the rhythm and going off-sync.
+Normally, notelock plays a barely noticeable but positive role, preventing players from missing parts of a beatmap, or on higher and faster difficulties, from losing the rhythm and going off-sync.

 ### Pass